Terms and Conditions [updated 08.09.23]

 (c) the Supplier is given sole authority to defend or settle the claim.

-11.3 In the defence or settlement of any claim, the Supplier may procure the right for the Customer to continue using the Services, replace or modify the Services so that they become non-infringing or, if such remedies are not reasonably available, terminate this agreement on 5 Business Days’ notice to the Customer without any additional liability or obligation to pay liquidated damages or other additional costs to the Customer.
+11.3 In the defence or settlement of any claim, the Supplier may procure the right for the Customer to continue using the Subscription Services, replace or modify the Subscription Services so that they become non-infringing or, if such remedies are not reasonably available, terminate this Agreement on 5 Business Days’ notice to the Customer without any additional liability or obligation to pay liquidated damages or other additional costs to the Customer (subject to a pro-rata refund of any unused elements of the Subscription Fees).

 11.4 In no event shall the Supplier, its employees, agents and sub-contractors be liable to the Customer to the extent that the alleged infringement is based on:

-(a) a modification of the Services by anyone other than the Supplier; or
+(a) a modification of the Subscription Services by anyone other than the Supplier; or

 (b) in respect of any use made by the Customer of the Services or any part of them; and